ancc-iitd/competitive-programming-resources/setup/README.md

 * `signed` data type is same as `int`, but it does not get affected if you use `#define` statements for `int`.
 The C++ compiler wants the `main()` function to be `int` only and not other data type like `long long`, otherwise it may give errors.
 * The `ios` and `tie` lines are believed to speed up i/o and make it faster.
 * The lines under this block will execute only if `LOCAL` is defined using `#define`, this is done so that these lines execute only on your computer and not on the online judge, note that some have `ONLINE_JUDGE` defined, but that is not reliable for all servers.
 We can define `LOCAL` above our code, or in the custom `bits/stdc++.h` file we made.
-* `freopen` lines will open the `input.txt` and `output.txt` and assign them to `stdin` and `stdout`, so your program will read input from `input.txt`, and write the output to `output.txt`, this makes it convenient to take large test cases and also running against the same case many times without mistake by hand.
+* `freopen` lines will open the `input.txt` and `output.txt` from the current folder and assign them to `stdin` and `stdout`, so your program will read input from `input.txt`, and write the output to `output.txt`, this makes it convenient to take large test cases and also running against the same case many times without mistake by hand.
 * We also have a timer, it will give a very accurate measurement of the execution time of your code, excluding the compilation time.
 * Most problems require you to run your code `t` times.
 If the problem has only a single test case and so does not give `t`, you can comment out that line easily.

 ### Understanding the build system, and g++ flags
-Our build system is in the `gnu++17.sublime-build` file from User.zip, read the syntax from Sublime's [documentation](https://www.sublimetext.com/docs/build_systems.html)
+Our build system is in the `gnu++17.sublime-build` file from [User](https://github.com/ancc-iitd/Competitive-programming-resources/tree/main/setup/User) folder, read the syntax from Sublime's [documentation](https://www.sublimetext.com/docs/build_systems.html)

 When Sublime Text executes shell commands, it does not follow the aliases, hence in mac, we had to give full path for the executable of `g++-11`.